Zekiah-A/RplaceServer/README.md

 ### Running from source:
 _To run from source, you need the latest dotnet version and git installed on your system._

-Clone the repository with `git clone --recursive https://github.com/Zekiah-A/RplaceServer/` to include all submodules.
+Clone the repository with `git lfs clone --recursive https://github.com/Zekiah-A/RplaceServer/` to include all submodules.

 Once cloned, enter the root RplaceServer directory, with `cd RplaceServer` and ensure all submodules are updated with `git submodule update --remote`